mazsola739/rika-onug/README.md

 # Rika ONUG - One Night Ultimate Games

 Rika ONUG is a web-based implementation of the popular social deduction game "One Night Ultimate Werewolf."
-This project includes both frontend and backend components, as well as end-to-end testing.
+This project includes both frontend and backend components.

 ## Features
 - Play One Night Ultimate Games online with friends.